Vicente del Bosque: Spain national team

 In Spain's first game of the 2010 FIFA World Cup on 16 June, they lost 1–0 to Switzerland.
 Spain bounced back and won group H by winning the next two games.
 They faced Portugal in the Round of 16, winning 1–0, and defeated Paraguay in their quarter-final match, again by 1–0.
 Spain then defeated Germany in the semi-final on 7 July 2010, winning 1–0, allowing them to reach their first World Cup final.
 In the final against the Netherlands, he led his team to victory after a goal scored in extra time by Andrés Iniesta.
 Upon this triumph, he became the oldest coach to win the World Cup.

 On 1 July 2012, del Bosque led Spain to victory at Euro 2012, hosted by Poland and Ukraine.
 Spain defeated Italy 4–0 in the final in Kyiv to win a second consecutive European championship.

 In the 2013 FIFA Confederations Cup held in Brazil, Spain advanced to the final, played against Brazil; but suffered a heavy 3–0 defeat.
 A goal from Neymar and a brace from Fred saw a heavy burden landing on del Bosque and his type of football tactics he used, tiki-taka.

-In the 2014 FIFA World Cup, del Bosque and his team posted their worst finish in the finals since the World Cup in France in 1998 through being eliminated during the group stage following a 5–1 defeat to the Netherlands and a 2–0 defeat to Chile, despite a 3–0 win over Australia.
-The heavy opening defeat to the Netherlands marked the first time Spain had conceded 5 or more goals in an international game since a 6–2 defeat to Scotland in 1963, and only the second time they had conceded 5 or more goals in a World Cup game, having done so before in their 6–1 defeat to Brazil in 1950, which incidentally was also held in Brazil.
+In the 2014 FIFA World Cup, del Bosque and his team posted their worst finish in the finals since the World Cup in France in 1998 through being eliminated during the group stage following a 5–1 defeat to the Netherlands and a 2–0 defeat to Chile, before a 3–0 dead rubber win over Australia.
+The heavy opening defeat to the Netherlands marked the first time Spain had conceded five or more goals in an international game since a 6–2 defeat to Scotland in 1963, and only the second time they had conceded five or more goals in a World Cup game, having done so before in their 6–1 defeat to Brazil in 1950, which incidentally was also held in Brazil.
 The result was also the biggest margin of defeat by a defending champion at a World Cup.
 Furthermore, despite a 3–0 win rounding of their campaign following the 2–0 defeat to Chile, Spain's final standing of 23rd out of the 32 entered teams was their worst-ever finish at a World Cup.
 After this, he announced that he would resign as Spain's manager, but there was no reaction from the RSFF.

 Del Bosque announced his intentions to resign as the Spain national team coach following UEFA Euro 2016.
 On 14 June 2015, he reached 100 matches as Spain coach in a UEFA Euro 2016 qualifying win over Belarus in Barysaw.